AlexeyKhfzv/TextGenerator/README.md

 ### What is this?

 Here I tried to make a word generator based on [Markov's chains](https://youtu.be/QI7oUwNrQ34?is=i0-eFHqMbeuu5OPh).
-The creator of the idea is [Claude Shannon](https://en.wikipedia.org/wiki/Claude_Shannon).
+The creator of the idea is [Claude Shannon](https://en.wikipedia.org/wiki/Claude_Shannon) (if I understood it correctly).

 ### How does it work?